swisskyrepo/InternalAllTheThings/docs/cloud/azure/azure-phishing.md

 > The attacker creates an Azure-registered application that requests access to data such as contact information, email, or documents.
 The attacker then tricks an end user into granting consent to the application so that the attacker can gain access to the data that the target user has access to.

+:warning: All Office 365 users will be protected from app-based attacks now that publisher verification is generally available as they "will no longer be able to consent to new multi-tenant apps registered after November 8th, 2020 coming from unverified publishers".

 Check if users are allowed to consent to apps: `PS AzureADPreview> (GetAzureADMSAuthorizationPolicy).PermissionGrantPolicyIdsAssignedToDefaultUserRole`

 * **Disable user consent** : Users cannot grant permissions to applications.